charlie-pan23/CPT111_CW/README.md

 ## NOTE
 - The class name follow Camel Case `camelCase`, while function/method and variable follow Snake Case `snake_case`
-- Ensure the code works for ANY csv and xml
+- Ensure the code works for ANY csv and xml file